 Jesus said: 28 Truly I tell you, people can be forgiven all their sins and every slander they utter, 29 but whoever blasphemes against the Holy Spirit will never be forgiven; they are guilty of an eternal sin.”

 30 He said this because they were saying, “He has an impure spirit.”

 Notes: There you have it.
-Jesus stressed that the only sin that is unforgivable, is when a person is sure that another person is filled with the Holy Spirit, but calls them demon-possessed.
-Specifically in these verses, Jesus was talking about the Jewish "teachers of the law" that were there.
+Jesus stressed that the only sin that is unforgivable, is when a person is sure that another person is filled with the Holy Spirit, but calls them demon possessed.
+Specifically in these verses, Jesus was referring the Jewish "teachers of the law" that were there.
 He knew they recognized Him as the Messiah, but did not want to acknowledge Him.
 Instead they called Him demon-possessed.
 Which means they called the Holy-Spirit inside Jesus a "demon".
 Which is not a commonly committed sin today; usually people worry about sins of the flesh.
-So rest assured, it is unlikely that you did anything like this, and therefore your sins will be forgiven when you turn to God and accept Jesus as the Christ and savior.
-Then repent and start growing spiritually on the right path.
+So rest assured, it is unlikely that you did anything like this, and therefore your sins will be forgiven when you repent, turn to God and accept Jesus as the Christ and savior, learn His commands, and keep them.
+Then start growing spiritually on the right path.

-The same message of the unforgivable sin also showed in these two references:
+The same message of the unforgivable sin also appeared in these two references:

 Therefore, I tell you, people will be forgiven every sin and blasphemy, but the blasphemy against the Spirit will not be forgiven.
 Whoever speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the one to come.